minecraftsm/calculator/README.md

-There is some bug there.Please help me.
+There is some bug there.＞﹏＜